randoragon/dwmblocks/README.md

 I use [FontAwesome](https://fontawesome.com/) as my source for icons.
 This of course means that dwm has to be compiled with fontawesome available as a fallback font.
 Check [my dwm repo](https://github.com/Randoragon/dwm) for any clarifications.

+## Installation

+Arch Linux users can install the `dwmblocks-randoragon-git` AUR package.

+Otherwise, simply run the following command (if necessary, as root):

+    make install